romulobordezani/chuck-norris-facts/README.md

 * BDD (Behavior Driven Development) implemmented based on accessibility roles
 * Does **NOT** use any design system as Material Ui, Bootstrap or any similar to show some CSS skills
 * Using only Breakpoint SASS as Responsiveness Framework, with support to DPI and orientation 📱💻🖥
+* PWA Service Worker, to have a better control of caching and allow users to install offline on mobile.

 ## ROADMAP